Vermont Boating Safety Laws

 Town of Glover Rules for The Public Beach

 In 2015, The town of Glover upgraded their swimming area rules at the beach to include; ‘NO BOATS at the beach – please launch at the Fishing Access’.
 This rule includes all non-motorized watercraft such as; canoes, kayaks, paddle boards, etc. Now The 2017 Act 67 law mandates all watercraft must go through a state approved boat wash inspection and decontamination station if it is open before entering or upon exiting a state waterbody.
 Shadow Lake operates such a station at the fishing access.

 The town of Glover also established a swim safety zone at the public beach.
 Each spring, the town installs buoys in the lake at a distance of 200 feet from the beach shoreline to delineate the swim zone barrier for all watercraft to not enter.
 The regulatory cylindrical style buoys are marked in red to read ‘No Boat Zone’.
 Please be very watchful at all times for swimmers in the water and always proceed with extreme caution in accordance with State of Vermont boating laws.

 In partnership with the town of Glover, the Shadow Lake Association supports the safety of beach goers and swimmers by excluding boats from the buoy designated swim area and beach.
 No longer off-loading boats at the beach and other areas around the lake will also help prevent the possible introduction of transporting aquatic invasive species.
-As of June 2017, it is a state violation of Act 67 for any watercraft to not go through our boat wash station when it is open either before launching or after exiting Shadow Lake!
-Our Association has posted a sign at the beach entrance to help direct all watercraft to properly launch at the state fishing access, where our Boat Wash station is located.
+As of June 2017, it is a state violation of Act 67 for any watercraft to not go through our state-authorized boat wash station when it is open either before launching or after exiting Shadow Lake!
+Our Association has posted a sign at the beach entrance to help direct all watercraft to properly launch and exit at the state fishing access.